Michael Bay's unrealized projects: Transformers: The Last Knight sequel

-On February 16, 2018, Senior designer of the brand John Warder confirmed Hasbro's plans for a sequel to Transformers: The Last Knight had been postponed and on May 23, Paramount removed the sequel from their release schedule.
+On February 16, 2018, senior designer of the brand John Warder confirmed that Hasbro's plans for a sequel to Transformers: The Last Knight had been postponed; on May 23, Paramount removed the sequel from their release schedule.
 In an interview with Slash Film on December 10, 2018, producer Lorenzo Di Bonaventura announced that there will continue to be further films in the series following the release of Bumblebee, acknowledging that the franchise will make some changes in their tone and style.

 In a March 2019 interview, while promoting Bumblebee in Japan, Di Bonaventura confirmed that sequels to both the solo movie and The Last Knight were in development.
-He said "One is the latest in the main family series following Transformers: The Last Knight and the other is a sequel to Bumblebee".
-But one month later, it was confirmed that a direct sequel to The Last Knight is no longer in development.
+He said: "One is the latest in the main family series following Transformers: The Last Knight and the other is a sequel to Bumblebee".
+But, one month later, it was confirmed that a direct sequel to The Last Knight was no longer in development.